luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/scripts/virtual-machines-windows-cli-sample-create-vm-oms.md

 ---
-title: Exemplo do Script da CLI do Azure - Criar uma VM do Windows Server 2016 com a monitorização do OMS | Microsoft Docs
+title: Exemplo do Script da CLI do Azure - Criar uma VM do Windows Server 2016 com a monitorização do Log Analytics | Microsoft Docs
-description: Exemplo do Script da CLI do Azure - Criar uma VM do Windows Server 2016 com a monitorização do OMS
+description: Exemplo do Script da CLI do Azure - Criar uma VM do Windows Server 2016 com a monitorização do Log Analytics
 services: virtual-machines-Windows
 documentationcenter: virtual-machines
 author: rickstercdn